pratik-arun-kale/OctopusTale/replit.md

 ## Overview

-This is a full-stack web application for Tales, a sports technology company that develops cutting-edge software solutions merging sports, technology, and AI.
+This is a fully static web application for Tales (Octopus Tale), a sports technology company that develops cutting-edge software solutions merging sports, technology, and AI.
 The platform serves as a comprehensive company portfolio showcasing their expertise in fan engagement, full-stack development, gaming, betting solutions, AI solutions, cloud solutions, and automation.
-The multi-page application features detailed service information, case studies carousel, and integrated contact system.
-Built with modern web technologies, it features a React frontend with shadcn/ui components, wouter routing, and an Express.js backend with PostgreSQL database integration.
+The multi-page application features detailed service information, case studies with real project imagery, and an integrated contact form.
+Built with modern web technologies, it features a React frontend with shadcn/ui components, wouter routing, and an Express.js backend serving static content.

-## Recent Changes (August 21, 2025)
+## Recent Changes (November 5, 2025)

-- **About Us Page Created**: Complete new page with comprehensive business information and service details
-- **Service Card Integration**: "What We Do" section now links directly to About page sections with anchor navigation
-- **Updated Service Categories**: Business-focused solutions (Fan Engagement, Full Stack Developing, Gaming, Betting Solution, AI Solution, Cloud Solutions, Automation)
-- **Sport Tech Featured Card**: Changed from "AI" to "Sport Tech" with 2-column width matching reference design
-- **Cross-Page Navigation**: Header now properly routes between Home and About pages with section scrolling
-- **Consistent Design Language**: About page maintains same glassmorphism and Apple-like minimalist aesthetics
+- **Company Logo Integration**: Added Octopus Tale logo to header and footer across all pages
+  - Logo displays "Octopus" in blue and "Tale" in white on transparent background
+  - Header logo (40px height) is clickable and navigates to home page
+  - Footer logo (48px height) provides brand consistency
+  - All pages (Home, About, Case Studies) now use shared Header component with logo
+- **Database Dependencies Removed**: Fully static site with no database requirements
+  - Removed all Drizzle ORM, PostgreSQL, and Neon Database dependencies
+  - Contact form now uses dummy submission with console logging
+  - In-memory storage for any development needs
+- **Case Studies Page Header Fix**: Replaced custom inline header with shared Header component for consistency

 ## User Preferences